A Survey of UAV Communication Networks: Roles, Power Sources, and Security: Security in UAV Communication

 \subsubsection{Jamming and Eavesdropping}

-Jamming is an active attack in which a hostile node transmits a signal intended to disrupt communications between an UAV and a legitimate terrestrial UEs or fellow UAVs.
-It degrades the Signal-to-Interference-Noise Ratio (SINR) to an extremely unreliable level.
-The following types of jamming attacks can be seen- \begin{enumerate} \item Constant jamming, where a constant signal is transmitted to disrupt the channel communication. \item Reactive jamming, where the original signal starts to transmit, then only a disruptive signal is transmitted.
-This makes the hostile node harder to detect. \item Deceptive jamming, a hostile node pretends to be the authorized node and transmits interfering signals. \cite{ref73,ref74}. \end{enumerate}
+Jamming is an active attack in which a hostile node transmits a signal intended to disrupt communications between a UAV and legitimate terrestrial UEs or fellow UAVs.
+It degrades the Signal-to-Interference-Plus-Noise Ratio (SINR) to an extremely unreliable level.
+The following types of jamming attacks can be seen: \begin{enumerate} \item Constant jamming, where a constant signal is transmitted to disrupt channel communication; \item Reactive jamming, where a disruptive signal is transmitted only after transmission of the original signal starts.
+This makes the hostile node harder to detect; \item Deceptive jamming, where a hostile node pretends to be the authorized node and transmits interfering signals \cite{ref73,ref74}. \end{enumerate}

 Another type of attack, which is passive in nature, is eavesdropping.
-These types of attacks aim to procure sensitive information, making the UAVs vulnerable to such attacks as UAVs have communication channels in the open air, dominant LoS, and pre-planned flight paths \cite{ref75}.
-Jamming causes losses in data packets, delays in transmissions and C2 link stability issues, while eavesdropping aims to disrupt data confidentiality and integrity \cite{ref73,ref74,ref75}.
+These types of attacks aim to acquire sensitive information, making the UAVs vulnerable to such attacks, as UAVs have communication channels in the open air, dominant LoS, and pre-planned flight paths \cite{ref75}.
+Jamming causes data packet losses, delays in transmission, and C2 link stability issues, while eavesdropping aims to disrupt data confidentiality and integrity \cite{ref73,ref74,ref75}.